Nonparametric Instrumental Variables Estimation Under Misspecification: Empirical Sensitivity Analysis

-Assumption 3.5 restricts the joint distribution of the regressors $X$ and instruments $Z$.
-The assumption on the eigenvalues of $Q_{n}$ is standard in the series estimation literature.
-Smoothness of the conditional density ensures that for any $h\in\mathcal{B}_{X}$, $A[h]$ is smooth.

-Assumptions 3.6.i and 3.6.ii. can be verified for commonly used basis functions.
-3.6.iii is a condition on the metric entropy of $\mathcal{H}$.
-Loosely speaking, it states that $\mathcal{H}$ is sufficiently restrictive.
-Conditions on metric entropy are commonplace in the sieve estimation literature (see \citet{Chen2007a}).
-Spaces of sufficiently smooth functions typically obey the condition (see e.g., \citet{Wainwright2019} Chapter 5).
-In our empirical application, the set $\mathcal{H}$ can be shown to contain functions on an interval that are uniformly Lipschitz, such a set of functions must satisfy the assumption.\footnote{Note that whether or not a set of functions obeys a condition like 3.6.iii is closely related to whether the set is a universal Donsker class (see, \citet{Dudley1987}).} 3.6.iv ensures the empirical analogue of $Q_{n}$ converges in an appropriate sense by Rudelson's law of large numbers for matrices (\citet{Rudelson1999}).
+Assumption 2.6.i is standard.
+Smoothness of the conditional density in 2.6.ii ensures that for any $h\in\mathcal{B}_{X}$, $\mathbb{A}[h]$ is smooth.
+Assumptions 2.7.i and 2.7.ii. can be verified for common basis functions.
+2.7.iii is a condition on the metric entropy of $\mathcal{H}$, such conditions are commonplace in the sieve estimation literature (see \citet{Chen2007a}).
+Spaces of smooth functions like those used in our empirical application typically obey the condition (see \citet{Wainwright2019} Chapter 5).
+Assumption 2.7.iv allows us to apply Rudelson's matrix law of large numbers (\citet{Rudelson1999}).

-Assumption 3.7.i provides conditions on the joint distribution of $Y$ and $Z$ that allow us to apply results from \citet{Belloni2015} to derive a convergence rate for $\hat{g}_{n}$.
-In our empirical application in Section 4 the dependent variable is bounded and so we can set $m$ arbitrarily large.
-3.7.ii gives rates for some of the sequences mentioned in the other assumptions and can be verified for a given choice of basis functions.
-In particular it holds for the B-spline bases used in Section 4 with $s_0 (s)$ equal to the minimum of the smoothness class $s$ and the order of the splines (see e.g., \citet{Belloni2015}).
+Assumption 2.8.i allows us to apply results from \citet{Belloni2015} to derive a convergence rate for $\hat{g}_{n}$.
+2.8.ii can be verified for a given choice of basis functions, for example if $s\geq 1/2$, then the Assumption holds for the one-dimensional B-spline case in Section 3.

-The following theorem gives a rate $a_{n}$ in terms of $L_{n}$ and $n$.
-The key steps in the proof are Lemma 3.3 stated in Appendix B, which builds on ideas in \citet{Belloni2015} and may be of some independent interest, and Theorem 4.3 in \citet{Belloni2015}. \begin{thm} Suppose Assumptions 3.5, 3.6 and 3.7 hold.
-Let $\hat{g}_{n}$ and $\hat{\Pi}_{n}$ be the series estimators defined in (\ref{eq:regg}) and (\ref{eq:regpi}).
-Then uniformly over sequences $\{K_{n}\}_{n=1}^{\infty}$: